khalid-hussain/theprophetswudu/source.md

   ‘Whoever makes _wuḍū_ in the same way that I have just made _wuḍū_ then stands up and prays two _rakʿahs_, not thinking of other things, then his previous sins are forgiven.’”[^20]

+# The Components of Wuḍū

+## Al-Niyyah (Intention)

+This is the firm resolve of the heart to perform _wuḍū_ in obedience to the order of Allah \swt and His Emissary
+\pbuh.
+Ibn Taymiyyah \mercy said in _Majmūʿah al-Rasāʾil al-Kubrā_ (1/243):
+“The place of the _niyyah_ is the heart and not the tongue in all forms of _ʿibādah_---and that is agreed upon by all the Muslim scholars---Purification, _Ṣalāh_, _Zakāt_, _Ṣawm_, _Ḥajj_, _ʿItq_ (freeing of slaves), _Jihād_, etc.
+If he were to express with his tongue other than that which he intended in his heart---then what he intended is counted, not what he said.
+If he voiced the intention with his tongue and the intention was not in his heart, that will not count---by total agreement of all the scholars of Islam---so the _niyyah_ is the firm intention and resolve itself.”

+As the Emissary of Allah \pbuh himself explained in the _ḥadīth_ narrated by ʿUmar \mabpwhim in the _Ṣaḥīḥayn_, “Verily the actions are by intention and there is for everyone only what he intended...”[^21]

+## Al-Tasmiyyah (Mentioning Allah's Name)

+1. Abū Hurayrah \mabpwhim said that the Emissary of Allah \pbuh said “There is no _wuḍū_ for him who does not mention Allah's name upon it.”[^22]

+    Imam Aḥmad in one of his two sayings is of the opinion that it is obligatory in _wuḍū_, _ghusl_, and _tayammum_.
+He was followed in this opinion by Abū Bakr, and it is the saying of al-Ḥasan al-Baṣrī and Imam Isḥāq---as reported by Ibn Qudāmah in _al-Mughnī_ (1/84), and their proof is this _ḥadīth_.

+    Ibn Qudāmah adds in _al-Mughnī_: If we take the saying that it is obligatory,then the _wuḍū_ of one who deliberately leaves it is not correct as he has left an obligatory duty in Purification---just as if he had left the intention; and if he left it forgetfully then his purification is correct.
+And this is the saying that we regard as being correct.

+    As for Ibn Taymiyyah \mercy, he held it to be obligatory if the related _ḥadīth_ was authentic---as occurs in his _Kitāb al-Īmān_--- and the _ḥadīth_ is authentic, so therefore his opinion is that it is obligatory.

+2. Al-Bukhārī and Muslim report from Anas \mabpwhim that some of the Companions of the Prophet \pbuh sought water for _wuḍū_, so the Emissary of Allah \pbuh said “Does any of you have water?”
+So he put his hand into the water and said “Make _wuḍū_ in the name of Allah.”
+And I saw the water coming out from between his fingers until they all made _wuḍū_.

+    Thābit said: “I said to Anas \mabpwhim, ‘How many were there?’
+He said, ‘About seventy.’”[^23]

+    As for the proof for that which we have stated---it is his \pbuh saying “Make _wuḍū_ in the name of Allah.”
+As for those who say that it is only _sunnah muʾakkadah_, then they base that upon the relative _ḥadīth_ being weak.
+However since the _ḥadīth_ is _ṣaḥīḥ_ as we have explained, then there remains no proof for them and the proof is with us, and Allah Knows Best.

+So it is therefore obligatory as we have shown, however the one who forgets should mention Allah's name when he remembers.